rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario6-x509-authentication/README.md

 # Scenario 6 – x509 authentication

-This scenario shows how to authenticat with IoTHub using an x509 certificate.
-A modified publish/subscribe example from the quickstart is used to show successful communcation.
+This scenario shows how to authenticate with IoTHub using an x509 certificate.
+A modified publish/subscribe example from the quickstart is used to show successful communication.

 | Device | Role| Topic | Topic Template |
 | -------- | --------------- |---------- |---------- |